Kalamazoo River Steelhead Fishing And Salmon Fishing

 John from Get Bent Guide Service with a big river steelhead.
 John guides the area and should be your first choice when looking for a river guide.

 During cold spells, fish run upriver and stop near the Allegan Dam to wait out the cold.
-This area is usually ice-free in winter and delivers dependable winter Kalamazoo steelhead fishing.
+This area is usually ice-free in the winter and provides dependable winter Kalamazoo steelhead fishing.

 Although there is bank access at the dam, wading can be challenging.
 Many anglers prefer to fish from a boat below the dam.

 Be very careful when fishing this river from a boat.
-While it can be done, you really need to watch for logs, logs and more logs.
+While it can be done, you need to watch for logs, logs, and more.

-As for current, the first half mile below the dam can be a little swift, but things slow considerably from there, and the majority of the river below is slower current.
-If you decide to try a small boat on this upper section of the river, be cautious and aware.
+The current can be a little swift in the first half mile below the dam, but things slow considerably from there, and the majority of the river below has a slower current.
+Be cautious and aware if you decide to try a small boat on this upper section of the river.

 M89 Fishing Access and Boat Launch: This spot on the Kalamazoo River, where M89 crosses the river below the Allegen County Dam, provides a convenient location for anglers to enjoy their fishing endeavors.

-Situated on the Kalamazoo River, this access point is easily accessible from M89, offering convenient entry to the river for fishing enthusiasts.
+Situated on the Kalamazoo River, this access point is easily accessible from M89 and offers convenient entry to the river for fishing enthusiasts.
 A parking lot and boat launch are available here.

-Bank angling can be tough due to the forest and trees, as wellas the deep banks but it is fishable.
+Bank angling can be tough due to the forest, trees, and deep banks, but it is fishable.

 New Richmond Bridge Park: Situated downriver, the park area has a boat launch and a parking area and is best fished by boat.